TN Visa Frequently Asked Questions

 What is a TN Visa?

 A TN Visa, also referred to as TN Status, is awarded to Canadian or Mexican citizens to obtain entry, reside and work temporarily in the United States as a non-immigrant professional.
-The TN Visa may only be granted to an applicant whose profession is listed in the North American Free Trade Agreement (NAFTA).
+The TN Visa may only be granted to an applicant whose profession is listed under the USMCA (NAFTA) professions list.

 How do I qualify as a TN Visa non-immigrant?

 In order to qualify as a TN Visa non-immigrant you must be filling a TN Visa profession and provide (at a minimum): Proof of your Canadian or Mexican citizenship, a detailed support letter from your prospective employer, evidence of your education/credentials and proof of your intent to return to your permanent residence in Canada at the end of your TN Visa.

 How do I apply for a TN Visa?